hwang2006/Generative-AI-with-LLMs/README.md

             XXXXXX    amd_a100nv_8 jupyter_    $USER  RUNNING       0:02   8:00:00      1 gpu30
 ```

+## Lab Exercises
+Now, you are ready to do Generative AI with LLMs practices on the jupyter notebook that you have launched.
 ## Reference
 [[DeepLearning.AI Online Course] Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)
 [Generative AI with LLMs Practices on Perlmutter at LBNL/NERSC](https://github.com/hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter)